Rail Transport

 Swedish Civil Defence Authority Updates "Transportskydd" Guidance On Security For Dangerous Goods Transport

-The Swedish Civil Defence Authority (MCF) has issued updated guidance and practical tools for the security of dangerous goods transported by road and rail.
-Operators across the supply chain should use these revised checklists and risk assessments to ensure compliance with ADR/RID security plan and training requirements.
+The Swedish Civil Defence Authority has released updated guidance and practical tools for securing the transport of dangerous goods by road and rail.
+Operators should review their security plans and training programs against these revised standards to ensure compliance with ADR and RID security requirements.

 mcf.seSwedenSweden